 Effort: a feature that allows org admins to manage national or international campaigns with many local targets.
 The petitions included in an effort often share a common theme and common text, but have different local decision makers.
 Each petition within an effort generally has its own leader and its own petition.

 GDPR: refers to the General Data Protection Regulation, an EU law.
+Customers subject to this law, may be interested in completing a DPA.
 Learn more about ControlShift + GDPR.

 Geographies (Geographic Regions):